Zweih/yaylog/README.md

   - `date` (default) - sort by installation date
   - `alphabetical` - sort alphabetically by package name
   - `size:asc` / `size:desc` - sort by package size (ascending or descending)
+- `--no-headers`: omit column headers in table output (useful for scripting)
 - `--columns <list>`: comma-separated list of columns to display (overrides defaults)
 - `--add-columns <list>`: comma-separated list of columns to add to defaults
 - `--all-columns`: show all available columns in the output (overrides defaults)